AmazingAmpharos/OoT-Randomizer/README.md

 * Fixed two chests in MQ Shadow Temple that had swapped names in plando and spoilers
 * Removed (unnecessarily) duplicated/overlapping hints.
 * Randomizing main rules now works correctly.
+* Removed a misleading random "trials" value from the non-randomized settings in the spoiler.

 ### 5.1